ComposableFi/composable/docs/docs/developer-guides/cosmwasm/walkthrough.md

 2. Change the 'selected state query' to 'cosmwasm'.
 3. Modify the dropdown option from 'codeHashTold' to 'contractToInfo'.
 4. Toggle the 'include option' off.
-5. This will retrieve the correct minter address.
+5. This will retrieve the correct contract address.
 Refer to the image below as an example.

 ![polkadot_js1](./cw-cli.png)
 Please ensure you follow these instructions to obtain the accurate minter address when running the contract locally.